How to get over him for good, and move on

 Go ahead, girl – feel the sadness, the anger or pity, guilt and frustration.
 But there is a difference between feeling, and allowing what you feel to affect you and dictate your life moving forward.
 Steer clear of this process, because once it starts it’s incredibly hard to shake!

-It starts with consistently cancelling on Friday girls night because you just don’t feel up to it, refusing to go back to the gym because you’re tired and unmotivated and finding every excuse to call out sick at work because you don’t see the point of not getting any work done.
+It starts with consistently cancelling on Friday girls night because you would *prefer* to sulk, refusing to go back to the gym because you’re tired and unmotivated, and finding every excuse to call out sick at work because you don’t see the point of not getting any work done.

 Set aside that week where you binge watch Netflix romance movies, order out every night, call out of work “sick” a few days and maybe even skip girls night or the gym that week.
-But when that week is over, plug yourself back in – no excuses, exceptions or reasons!
+But when that week is over, plug yourself back in.
 Our mind is a powerful thing, and if we train it to do what it was created for – we can essentially get through anything with the right attitude.

-Do NOT allow a failed relationship to dictate your happiness and purpose in life.
+Do NOT allow a failed relationship to dictate your happiness and direct your purpose in life.

 Article Rating